mayelbaz/AI/README.md

 # AI-projects
-Technion's Introduction to AI course' projects self- implementations of different search algorithms introduced in AI course
+Technion's Introduction to AI course' projects self- implementations of different search and prediction algorithms introduced in AI course